Total SE – Consensus Indicates Potential 30.7% Upside

-Total SE with ticker code (TOT) now have 6 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
-The range between the high target price and low target price is between 71 and 42 calculating the average target price we see 51.5.
-With the stocks previous close at 39.41 this is indicating there is a potential upside of 30.7%.
-The 50 day moving average now sits at 38.91 and the 200 day MA is 37.92.
-The company has a market cap of $103,450m.
-Company Website: http://www.total.com
+Total SE found using ticker (TOT) now have 6 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 71 and 42 with the average target price sitting at 51.5.
+With the stocks previous close at 39.41 this now indicates there is a potential upside of 30.7%.
+The day 50 moving average is 38.91 and the 200 day moving average is 37.92.
+The company has a market capitalisation of $103,450m.
+Visit the company website at: http://www.total.com

 TOTAL SE operates as an integrated oil and gas company worldwide.
 The company operates through four segments: Exploration & Production; Integrated Gas, Renewables & Power; Refining & Chemicals; and Marketing & Services.
 The Exploration & Production segment is involved in oil and natural gas exploration and production activities in approximately 50 countries.
 The Integrated Gas, Renewables & Power segment engages in the liquefied natural gas (LNG) production, shipping, trading, and regasification activities; trading of liquefied petroleum gas (LPG), petcoke and sulfur, and natural gas and electricity; transportation of natural gas; electricity production from natural gas, wind, solar, hydroelectric, and biogas sources; and energy storage activities.
 The Refining & Chemicals segment is involved in refining petrochemicals, including olefins and aromatics; and polymer derivatives, such as polyethylene, polypropylene, polystyrene, and hydrocarbon resins, as well as biomass conversion and elastomer processing.
 It also engages in trading and shipping crude oil and petroleum products.
 The Marketing & Services segment produces and sells lubricants; and supplies and markets petroleum products, including bulk fuel, aviation fuel, special fluids, LPG, bitumen, heavy fuels, and marine bunkers.
 It operates approximately 15,615 service stations.
 As of December 31, 2019, the company had 12,681 Mboe of combined proved reserves of oil and gas.
 TOTAL SE has a strategic partnership with PureCycle Technologies in the area of plastic recycling.
 The company was founded in 1924 and is headquartered in Paris, France.